 We walked slowly across the hundred yards or so that divided the two borders.
 On the Iranian side the lights were all on, and two guards stood waiting to question these two strange-looking travellers, carrying a large bag, a guitar and a set of bongo drums between them, who had managed to filter across from Turkey despite the border being closed.

 “Aah, British”, they said on examining the passports, as if that explained everything.
 “Where are you going?”
 “We’re going to find a hotel in the town here”, we replied.
 “The next town is thirty kilometers away, over that hill”, said one of them, pointing in the distance.
 “First bus in the morning.”

 We stood where we were, running out of ideas for managing the ever-deteriorating situation.
 “What is this?”, one of them asked, pointing at the guitar.
 I told him.
 “So you are musicians.
 Maybe you can sleep here, if you play us some songs.”

 Taken into the office, we were shown where we would sleep…underneath the desk of an official who would not appear until the morning.
-We then took out our instruments, to satisfy our side of the bargain, and would have started off with – I feel certain, though my memory does fail me – our version of “Candyman”, one of those songs any self-respecting folky could reel off back in the day, maybe followed with Mike’s song “Kilburn Station”, and probably rounded off with “Family of Freaks and Schizophrenics” – a song which has since undergone several transformations, and ended up on our second album under the title “Families Can Kill But Lonely Men Can Live Forever”…
+We then took out our instruments, to satisfy our side of the bargain, and would have started off with – I feel certain, though my memory does fail me – our version of “Candyman”, one of those songs any self-respecting folky could reel off in those days, maybe followed by Mike’s song “Kilburn Station”, and probably rounded off with our perennial favourite “It’s a Crime to Play Music in the Streets”…

 And so we slept peacefully, under the above-mentioned desk, but suffered a rude awakening early in the morning – a kick up the backside announcing the arrival of the desk’s daytime incumbent.
 We walked out in the drizzle, and stuck our thumbs out once again.